 Day 2: Engelhartszell – Great Loop – Brandstat – Bratislava (29 mi/46 km)

-In the early morning shipping to Obernzell, the former summer residence of the bishops from Passau.
-From here you cycle via Engelhartzell (the only Trappist monastery in Austria) towards the "Great Loop" - one of the most beautiful and original sectors of the Danube.
-While cycling, you will encounter small villages and cozy, must-see taverns.
-You'll board again in Aschach.
-Then, you sail into the night towards Devin.
+The day starts in Engelhartszell (the only Trappist monastery in Austria), where we head towards the "Great Loop," one of the most beautiful and original sectors of the Danube.
+Your cycling will encounter small villages and cozy must-see taverns.
+You'll board again in Brandstatt.
+Then, you cruise towards Devin.

 Day 3: Bratislava (34 mi/54 km)